-Re: Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2008 and First Refunding Series of 2008
+Re: Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2008

-This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$405,185,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, consisting of \$325,000,000 aggregate principal amount of General Obligation Bonds, First Series of 2008 (the "First Series Bonds") and \$80,185,000 aggregate principal amount of General Obligation Bonds, First Refunding Series of 2008 (the "First Refunding Series Bonds": and together with the First Series Bonds, the "Bonds").
+This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$300,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2008 (the "Bonds").
 The Bonds are dated the date of issuance and delivery.
-The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from the date of issuance and delivery, payable semi-annually on November 15 and May 15 of each year commencing November 15, 2008 for the First Series Bonds, until the obligation with respect to the payment of such principal shall have been discharged.
+The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from the date of issuance and delivery, payable semi-annually on August 15 and February 15 of each year commencing August 15, 2009, until the obligation with respect to the payment of such principal shall have been discharged.

-The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly; the Agricultural Area Security Law Act No. 1981-43 approved June 30, 1981 as amended (the "Agricultural Area Security Law"); the Pennsylvania Infrastructure Investment Authority Act, Act No. 1988-16, approved March 1, 1988 (the "1988 Pennvest Act"); the Small Water Systems Assistance Act, Act No.1992-5, approved March 16, 1992 (the "1992 Act" and collectively with the 1988 Pennyest Act, the "Pennyest Acts"); constitutional referendum questions approved by the voters of the Commonwealth on April 26, 1988 (the "1988 Referendum") and April 28, 1992 (the "1992 Referendum," and collectively with the 1988 Referendum, the "Pennvest Referenda"); Act No. 1990-71, approved July 1, 1990 (the "Prison Facilities Improvement Act") and a constitutional referendum question approved by the voters of the Commonwealth on November 6, 1990 (the "1990 Referendum"); the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act"); the Act No. 2005-45, approved July 13, 2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts"); and Act No. 2006-29, approved April 24, 2006 (the "Persian Gulf Conflict Veterans' Benefit Act"); a constitutional referendum question approved by the voters of the Commonwealth on November 6, 2006 (the "2006 Referendum");.
-The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on May 9, 2008 and May 20, 2008 (collectively, the "Resolutions").
+The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly; the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act"); and the Act No. 2005-45, approved July 13, 2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts").
+The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on November 14, 2008, December 3, 2008 and December 9, 2008 (collectively, the "Resolutions").

-The Resolutions, among other things, authorize the issuance and sale of the Bonds, and prescribe the forms thereof, the manner of bidding therefor and the forms of the bidding documents used in connection with the issuance and sale of the Bonds.
+The Resolutions, among other things, authorize the issuance and sale of the Bonds, and prescribe the forms thereof, the manner of bidding therefore and the forms of the bidding documents used in connection with the issuance and sale of the Bonds.